Project W2R Waste to Recycling Residual Waste Treatment Facility

 The Joint Municipal Waste Management Strategy for Staffordshire and Stoke-on-Trent published in May 2007 demonstrates the need for the development of a municipal waste treatment facility in the South of the County to achieve the objective of Zero Waste to Landfill by 2020

-To that end, Staffordshire County Council has implemented Project W2R (Waste to Resources) comprising the development of the treatment solution that will substantially contribute to the delivery of sustainable waste management in the County, and help further the same objectives in the neighbouring Authorities of Warwickshire, Sandwell and Walsall.
+To that end, we have implemented Project W2R (Waste to Resources) comprising the development of the treatment solution that will substantially contribute to the delivery of sustainable waste management in the County, and help further the same objectives in the neighbouring Authorities of Warwickshire, Sandwell and Walsall.

 Project W2R constitutes the design, construction and operation, of a 300,000 tpa Energy from Waste Plant (EfW) to convert residual waste from the Authorities of Staffordshire (lead), Warwickshire, Sandwell and Walsall, primarily into electricity.